April Q&A: Chronic Fatigue, Sleep Apnea, & Depression – #404

 The second thing is called vanadyl sulfate.
 V-A-N-A-D-Y-L. And we’ll put all these in the show notes anyway, so you can download those on the website.
 Vanadyl sulfate acts like insulin in the body, so if you take it with a meal that contains some carbs or contains a reasonable amount of protein it can really help you keep your blood sugar stable, but if you take it with a low carb/high fat meal it actually can cause a blood sugar crash ’cause it’s a pretty powerful vitamin.

 The other thing that can make a difference is cinnamon.
 A good, quality cinnamon can help you control your blood sugar, too.
 The problem is cinnamon doesn’t taste that good on steak, sorry.

 Mark Atkinson: All those are good.
 Just as an aside there’s a sub-population of people who experience depression whose depression symptoms will go when they take high dose chromium.
 A dose of about 800 thousand micrograms per day.
 Particularly if you’re insulin resistant, you know, diabetes, pre-diabetes, all of those will help.

 The other big ones are magnesium is such an important one, and particularly for mitochondrial issues magnesium malate, [inaudible 00:42:57] glycinate, three and all of those are really helpful.
-N-acetylcysteine, alpha-lipoic acid, omega-3 fatty acids, vitamin D will help improve insulin sensitivity as well.
-An alternative to metformin, is berberine, that’s really good for bringing down raised blood sugar levels.
-If you do work with a functional medicine doctor they’ll tailor your supplements according to your results, but all of those are gonna help, particularly with sugar cravings, particularly with stabilizing the blood sugar levels, which is so important.
+If you do work with a functional medicine doctor they’ll tailor your supplements according to your results, but all of those are gonna help, particularly with sugar cravings, particularly with maintaining healthy blood sugar levels, which is so important.